Sharp Isoperimetric Inequalities for Affine Quermassintegrals: Analysis of equality

 Note that $S_u K^w \subseteq \frac{1}{2} (K^w + R_u K^w)$, and hence:

 Since $h_{R_u K^w}(\xi) = h_{K^w}(R_u \xi)$, it follows that:

 Applying this to $\xi = \theta$ and $\xi = R_u \theta$ for a given $\theta \in E^{\perp}$, and summing, we obtain:

-Since both sides are equal, this means that we must have equality for a.e. $w$ (and hence, by continuity of the corresponding functions on their support, for all $w$), in the 4 inequalities we used above, and we deduce:
+Since both sides are equal, this means that we must have equality for a.e.~$w \in P_E K$ (and hence, by continuity of the corresponding functions on their support, for all $w \in P_E K$), in the 4 instances of the inequality (\ref{eq:1inq}) we used in the direction of $\xi \in \{ \theta, -\theta, R_u \theta , - R_u \theta \}$ to derive (\ref{eq:4inqs}).
+We therefore deduce for all $w \in P_E K$:

-Since $\theta$ was arbitrary, it follows that for all $w \in E$:
+Since $\theta$ was arbitrary, it follows that for all $w \in P_E K$:

 But by the Brunn--Minkowski inequality: